Why does Seeds of Silence recommend spiritual accompaniment for those wanting to develop a discipline of silence?

 |

 To inquire about spiritual accompaniment with Alison Woolley, the Director of Seeds of Silence, please get in touch using the button below.
-I'm based near the Leeds/Bradford border.
+I'm based in the Scottish Borders but also offer on line accompaniment on Zoom.

 |